walles/moar/README.md

 * Remember the search string from the last session so you can start by pressing 'n' or 'N'.

+* Enable exiting using ^c (without restoring the screen).

+* Start at a certain line if run as "moar.rb file.txt:42"

+* Enable home / end using home / end keys.

 * Always print the name of the file being shown in the status field.

 * Support viewing multiple files by pushing them in reverse order on